kworam/ProcScript/README.md

 		this.x = 'hello';
 	}

 A Proc local is available in the block function where it is declared and in subsequent block functions.
-In a loop Proc, it is also available in subsequent iterations of the loop.

-Using Proc parameters in a block function
+Getting and setting Proc parameters
 ------------------------------------------------

 ProcScript automatically creates Proc locals for each "in" and "in-out" parameter.  `blockFunction1` of `MyFirstProc`